ktarbet/ktarbet.github.io/horse/valdez.md

-## Karl's notes on: Lawrence Valdez 4H Clinic - August 6, 2016
+## Karl and Tiffany's notes on: Lawrence Valdez 4H Clinic - August 6, 2016

 Lawrence started by introducing himself and the ring steward.
 Lawrence learned horsemanship from:

-  * His Dad -- big start at a young age.
+  * His Dad was a trainer -- big start at a young age.
   * King Ranch
   * Pat Parelli
   * Clinton Anderson.

 Working with a horse is like dancing with a partner -- you need to relate to being lead through a pattern.
 To get his horsemanship degree Lawrence was required to take three semester of dance classes to help relate to working with a partner.
 You appreciate a good partner that can help lead and understand the problems with a partner that trips around.
 This helps you see the horsese perspecting while being the leader.

 The Clinic had these parts: